-10. IRB records

-a.
-The IRB shall prepare and maintain adequate documentation of its activities, including the following:

-- copies of all research protocols submitted, scientific evaluators, if any, that accompany such protocols, approved sample consent documents, progress reports submitted by principal investigators, reports of injuries to subjects, signed copies of consent documents, and all other documents the IRB may consider relevant; - 2) minutes of IRB meetings including the names of attendees, actions taken, the vote on these actions (including the number of members voting for, against, and abstaining), the reasons for requiring changes in or disapproving research protocols, a written summary of the discussion of issues and their resolution, and dissenting reports and opinions. if a member in attendance has a conflict of interest regarding any research protocol, minutes shall show that this member did not participate in the review, except to provide information requested by the IRB; - 3) records containing review activities, - 4) copies of all correspondence between the IRB and the principal investigators; - 5) a list of IRB members as required by 45 CFR 46.
-103(b)(3); - 6) written procedures for the IRB as required by 45 CFR 46.
-103(b)(4); and - 7) statements of significant new findings provided to subjects, as required 45 CFR 46.116(b)(5). - b.
-The IRB shall maintain all records pertaining to a specific research activity for at least three years after the last IRB approval period for the activity has elapsed. - c.
-IRB records shall be accessible for inspection and copying by authorized DHHS representatives at reasonable times and in a reasonable manner, or shall be copied and forwarded to the DHHS when requested by authorized DHHS representatives.
+- d.
+The IRB has the authority to revoke its approval of a research protocol that was not carried out as approved by the IRB, or was modified and carried out without previous IRB approval. - 10.
+IRB records - a.
+The IRB shall prepare and maintain adequate documentation of its activities, including the following: - 1) copies of all research protocols submitted, scientific evaluators, if any, that accompany such protocols, approved sample consent documents, progress reports submitted by principal investigators, reports of injuries to subjects, signed copies of consent documents, and all other documents the IRB may consider relevant; - 2) minutes of IRB meetings including the names of attendees, actions taken, the vote on these actions (including the number of members voting for, against, and abstaining), the reasons for requiring changes in or disapproving research protocols, a written summary of the discussion of issues and their resolution, and dissenting reports and opinions.
+If a member in attendance has a conflict of interest regarding any research protocol, minutes shall show that this member did not participate in the review, except to provide information requested by the IRB, or was asked to leave the meeting; - 3) records containing review activities; - 4) copies of all relevant correspondence between the IRB and the principal investigators; - 5) a list of IRB members as required by Section (b)(3) of 45 CFR 46.
+103 (Assuring compliance with this policy-research conducted or supported by any Federal Department of Agency); - 6) written procedures for the IRB as required by Section (b)(4) of 45 CFR 46.
+103 (Assuring compliance with this policy-research conducted or supported by any Federal Department of Agency); and - 7) statements of significant new findings provided to subjects, as required by Section (b)(5) of 45 CFR 46.116 (General requirements for informed consent). - a) The IRB shall maintain all records pertaining to a specific research activity for at least three years after the last IRB approval period for the activity has elapsed. - b) IRB records shall be accessible for inspection and copying by authorized HHS representatives at reasonable times and in a reasonable manner, or shall be copied and forwarded to the HHS when requested by authorized HHS representatives. - b.
+All IRB records are for the exclusive use of IRB members and staff. - c.
+UPRM officials must submit a written request to the IRB Director to have access to IRB records.